Analysis | How the Iowa Caucuses Work and What’s New for 2020

 4. How are the results reported?

-That could get confusing this year.
 Historically, the Iowa Democratic Party has reported the results in terms of state delegate equivalents -- an estimated number of delegates each candidate will get to the state convention June 13.
 But there’s a wrinkle this time.
-In the interest of greater transparency, the party will release three numbers: The first allocation (the number of caucus goers supporting each candidate before non-viable candidates are eliminated); the final allocation (the number supporting viable candidates); and the state delegate equivalents.
+In the interest of greater transparency, the party is releasing three numbers: The first allocation (the number of caucus goers supporting each candidate before non-viable candidates are eliminated); the final allocation (the number supporting viable candidates); and the state delegate equivalents.
 If those numbers differ, candidates could cherry-pick the number that suits them best.
 The Associated Press, the de facto arbiter of how election results are reported, will continue to use state delegate equivalents, as will the state and national parties.

-In a bid to increase participation, Iowa’s Democratic Party is holding a number of “satellite caucuses” in nursing homes and union halls in hopes of including people who otherwise would have difficulty traveling to their precinct caucus site or getting time off from work at 7 p.m.
-Some of those caucuses will even take place out of state to accommodate snow birds and college students, and for Iowa expatriates in Paris, in Glasgow, Scotland and as far away as Tblisi, Georgia.
+The party developed a smartphone app to expand the online reporting of results from precincts to party headquarters, but some people had trouble downloading it or logging in.
+In a bid to increase participation, Iowa’s Democratic Party also started a number of “satellite caucuses” in nursing homes and union halls in hopes of including people who otherwise would have difficulty traveling to their precinct caucus site or getting time off from work at 7 p.m.
+Some of those caucuses even take place out of state to accommodate snow birds and college students, and for Iowa expatriates in Paris, Glasgow, Scotland and as far away as Tblisi, Georgia.
 Iowa Democrats abandoned plans for a “virtual” caucus held by telephone, because of concerns over security.

 Only because it’s the first state to vote.
 It’s not because Iowa is a representative cross-section of America; about 90% of the population is white.
 It’s not because of its voting strength; Iowa will send just 49 of the 4,746 delegates to the national convention.
 And it has a pretty poor record of picking winners.
 Since 1972, only three presidents have won both the Iowa caucuses and the presidency: Jimmy Carter, George W. Bush and Barack Obama.
 But even if Iowa doesn’t always pick winners, it does eliminate losers.
 The axiom is that there are “three tickets out of Iowa,” and it’s mostly true.
 John McCain is the exception that proves the rule — he finished a close fourth in Iowa and won the nomination in 2008.
 That track record has led to criticism that Iowa has too much influence and should give up or share its first-in-the-nation status with more diverse states.